 Computers have several different activation procedures, all of them simple and fast.
 First, most computers will wake up from hibernation or suspension when you press the start button on the machine.
 However, some PCs will wake up when you press any key, move the mouse or on a laptop, simply lift the lid to activate the machine.

 Fortunately, there are lots of ways, in addition to using “sleep” and “hibernate” to cut down on your PC’s energy use.
-Yes, the power saving mode of sleep and hibernate can and do cut down on waste, but there’s a lot more you can do to save electricity bill expenses month to month.
+Yes, the power saving mode of sleep and hibernate can and do cut down on waste, but there are a lot more you can do to save electricity bill expenses month to month.

 Here are some common, easy ways to save electricity when using a computer: